 Note: Council may direct the owner of an advertising sign that is unsightly, unsafe or likely to threaten public safety, to take any necessary action to remove or repair the sign/structure.

 16.4.6.
 Illumination

-- a) Illuminated signs shall: - i) have its means of illumination, including any associated cables, concealed or integrated within the frame of the sign; and ii) not be animated, flashing or moving.
+- a) Illuminated signs shall: - i) have its means of illumination, ments s ral ising d 1ge ii) not be animated, flashing or moving.